Kasugayama Castle

 How do I get to Kasugayama Castle?

 The nearest station is Kasugayama Station (Echigo Tokimeki Railway) or Naoetsu Station (Hokuriku Shinkansen).
-It is approximately a 30-minute walk from the station.
+From there it is about 30 minutes on foot.
 Bus and local walking access from Kasugayama Station.
 The mountain hike to the summit takes 30–45 minutes from the trailhead.
-Parking: Parking available at the trailhead / Kasugayama History Museum area.
-Accessible with a JR Pass.

 How much does Kasugayama Castle cost to enter?